 A statewide approach to building and sustaining community schools cannot be an entirely standardized approach.
-While certain core aspects, such as the four pillars and a full-time community schools coordinator, are essential for all effective community schools work, each district, neighborhood, and school have different populations, resources, and needs.
+While certain core aspects, such as the four pillars and a full-time community schools coordinator, must be included in all community schools work if it is to be effective, each district, neighborhood, and school have different populations, resources, and needs.
 The continuum of coordinated supports, services, and opportunities for children from birth to-and-through success in postsecondary education and career will look somewhat different for each school.
 In this section, we propose the types of strategies that will be effective to address, through services or programs (including integrated student supports), the following: